Alekhya07-Nam/JavaScript/README.md

 # JavaScript
-The tasks that are related to the JavaScript using HTMLa nd CSS will be here
+The concepts that are related to the JavaScript using HTMLa nd CSS will be here